Dejwwik/DRF-project/README.md

 # Django Rest Framework Project - Product API with Search

 This project implements a simple Product API using Django Rest Framework (DRF).<br/>
-The API interacts with a third-party service for search functionality via [algolia](https://www.algolia.com/)
+The API interacts with [algolia](https://www.algolia.com/) a third-party service for search functionality

 ## Requirements
 - Python 3.12.8+